preethaadutta/Auto-Database-Update-While-Preparing-Invoice/README.md

-# Auto-Database-Update-While-Preparing-Invoice
+# Invoice Generating System with Automatic Database Update
-This repository consists an excel project, which automatically updates it's database while creating invoice of each customer
+This repository consists an Excel project, which automatically updates its database while creating invoice of each customer